Artificial Grass Cost

 Labour costs will also affect the final budget required; however, this will vary with the length of time installation takes, as the majority of grasses are installed following the same method.

-Artificial Grass Prices
+Prices of Artificial Grass

 Here are some artificial grass prices:

-Basic Artificial Grass Prices
+Basic Artificial Grass Price

 If on a fixed-budget, basic quality artificial grass is the cheapest and most cost-effective choice.